Fogging Machine (Fogger)

 What is a fogging machine and how does it work?

-The fogging machine, or fogger as it is sometimes called, is a versatile piece of equipment that uses a fine spray to apply a chemical solution, often used for pest control, restricting the growth or mould or odour control.
+The fogging machine, or fogger as it is sometimes called, is a versatile piece of equipment that uses a fine spray to apply a chemical solution, often used for pest control, restricting the growth of mould or for odour control.
 It is becoming increasingly popular as a means of sanitising surfaces.

 The fogger uses pressure to create a fine mist (or fog) which is applied to the targeted area, the spray density typically being moderated by a manual valve to ensure the optimum effect.
 Depending on the type of fogger being used, it is possible to spray up to 12 metres, enough to cover a large room.
 The fine fog can reach into corners and difficult areas and may also penetrate porous surfaces.